Scuba Diving (up to 40 metres) Travel Insurance

 - BSAC Dive Leader - 50 metres

-When you want to go Scuba Diving to a depth of 40 metres, you will be covered by our Travel Insurance only if you have a BSAC Dive Leader Certification and stay within the applicable guidelines of the respective company, agency or organisation that you use.
+When you want to go Scuba Diving to a depth of 40 metres, you will be covered by our Travel Insurance only if you have a BSAC Dive Leader Certification and stay within the applicable guidelines of the respective company, agency or organisation you use.

 While Scuba Diving is an exciting and popular sport, it is possible to sustain injuries or illness when diving.
 Some of these include: